Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 #### Test the connection

-When you add a Contrast profile, use the **Test TeamServer Connection** button to test your connection and make sure that all the fields are accurate.
+When you add a Contrast profile, use the **Test Contrast Connection** button to test your connection and make sure that all the fields are accurate.
 Contrast prompts you if the test is successful, or gives an error message if it fails.

 ### Global threshold conditions